 A neodymium-doped yttrium aluminum garnet (Nd:YAG for short) laser is used in different medical and aesthetic procedures, such as skin treatments, cataract treatments, and laser tattoo removal.
 The Nd:YAG laser is a non-ablative laser, meaning it does not break into the skin’s surface.

 With a color wheel, you can visualize which laser removes what colors.
 For example, since tattoo ink absorbs light energy on the opposite side of the color wheel, the 532 nm wavelength can remove red, orange, and yellow ink.
-Aesthetic laser devices like the Astanza Duality Signature or the Astanza Trinity include Q-switched Nd:YAG laser technology for tattoo removal, effectively treating these sunset colors.
+Quanta System aesthetic laser devices like the Discovery Pico, Chrome and Q-Plus Evo, include Q-switched Nd:YAG laser technology for tattoo removal, effectively treating these sunset colors.

 Ruby Laser for Tattoo Removal